 Although screening tests and diagnostic tests may both result in disease detection, they aren’t the same type of test.
 And, when it comes to billing, diagnostic tests are done at a cost, while screening tests typically should not result in a bill.

 However, you may still get a bill when you undergo a screening test in some situations.
-Continue reading to learn more about screening and diagnostic tests and the situation types that results in a bill.
+Continue reading to learn more about screening vs. diagnostic tests and the situation types that results in a bill.

 Screening Tests Vs. Diagnostic Tests